 Can I Use a No Win No Fee Agreement?

 There are however opportunities to hire organisations to help you recover debts on a no win no fee basis when going down the route of issuing legal proceedings.
-Here is an example of an organisation offering such a service on Twitter today.
-This is not an endorsement one way or the other.

 The Need for Quality Information

 The fourth thing you ought to consider in terms of how to recover a debt is how you avoid wasting time on blind alleys and focus on how you might recover the debt efficiently, effectively and expeditiously.

 You need quality information so that you know who and what you are dealing with to assess the problem and make an informed decision as to the approach going forward.

 The first thing to do is to find out just how well you know the party that owes you the money in the first place.
 Even if you have known them for a long time, then unless they are your best friend with whom you have shared your life, even then you might be in for some surprises.
 You might find that all that you thought you knew about someone was not correct and literally from day one.